Sound is all around us. We don’t need any particular talent to use it. Doctors tell us that we can hear sounds in the womb.

 Using sound well is a different story.
 Being able to judge sound, to know if it is the best possible for your clients – or at least acceptable – is another different story.

-There are some differences with the water analogy though.
+There are some differences with the water comparison though.
 The first is that we see the pond surface as a flat surface.
 Our sound wave is different – it goes out in all directions from a speaker.
-It is similar to the way that a light goes out from a flame – from the top and bottom and all sides at once.
+It is similar to the way that a light goes out from a flame – from the top and bottom and all sides at once, every angle to every corner.
 The second difference is that the spreading wave, that energy spreading out from the speaker, is pushing on air.
 Air acts differently than water.